Humble Beginnings: Roscoe Anderson

 A Continuing Journey: Terry Dorsett

-Terry W. Dorsett has served as our missionary since October 2001.
+Terry W. Dorsett served as our missionary starting October 2001.
 He is a native of Illinois but moved to Virginia when he was 16.
 He graduated from Liberty Baptist Theological Seminary and worked for Dr. Jerry Falwell on his church staff for several years.
 He also served as a Minister of Education in South Carolina, where his wife is a native.
 While there he took a mission trip to Vermont and felt God calling him to leave the safety and security of large established churches in the south to come be involved in mission work in Vermont.
 In 1993 he and his family came to Vermont with the North American Mission Board to serve as a mission pastor in a small congregation of 15 people.
 After 8 years of ministry the church grew to 90 in worship.
 When his time of service was completed in that congregation, he was asked to serve as the missionary for the entire state.
-His wife Kay assists him in his missionary work.
-They have three children.
+Terry now serves as the Executive Director of the New England Baptist Convention.

 Our Three Missionaries